-Access Presence ignores this argument if it is set to zero, a negative number, or a non-numeric character.
+escval When the escval argument is on, the value generated by this tag is 'escaped' to make it safe for use as a URI. list This argument can be used to reference a specific value in a multi-valued attribute.
+The first value is identified by a 1: Access Presence ignores this argument if it is set to zero, a negative number, or a non-numeric character.
 When list is absent, all values are displayed, separated by the delimiter defined for in the attribute's DUA presentation.
-See the ViewDS help topic View or modify an attribute's DUA presentation, or attributePresentation on page 87.
+See the ViewDS help topic View or modify an attribute's DUA presentation , or attributePresentation on page 90.

 width Specifies the maximum field width for attribute values.
-If an attribute value is longer than the width, it is truncated and appended with the characters '..'.

-preChar The preChar argument specifies a padding character to precede postChar values shorter than the field width set by the width argument.
+If an attribute value is longer than the width, it is truncated and appended with the characters ''. preChar postChar The preChar argument specifies a padding character to precede values shorter than the field width set by the width argument.
 The postChar argument specifies a padding character to append to values whose length is shorter than the field width set by the width argument.
 When neither preChar nor postChar are defined, postChar defaults to a space character.
-When both are defined, short values are centred in the field width defined by width.

-scope The scope argument is described on page 29.

-unqualified Affects the behaviour of Access Presence when a user searches on a component of an attribute with a complex syntax (such as certificates and XML documents).
-If the argument is declared, Access Presence replaces the tag with all component values; otherwise, Access Presence replaces the tag with just the component value the user searched on.

-dnFormat References a format file directive that defines how a DN type attribute is displayed.
-It allows more than just the name of an entry to be displayed to the user - see Example 2 on page 75.
+When both are defined, short values are centred in the field width defined by width. scope The scope argument is described on page 31. unqualified Affects the behaviour of Access Presence when a user searches on a component of an attribute with a complex syntax (such as certificates and XML documents).
+If the argument is declared, Access Presence replaces the tag with all component values; otherwise, Access Presence replaces the tag with just the component value the user searched on. dnFormat References a format file directive that defines how a DN type attribute is displayed.
+It allows more than just the name of an entry to be displayed to the user - see Example 2 on page 78. delimiter Identifies a delimiter character that overrides the default set for an attribute (see the ViewDS Management Agent help topic View or modify an attribute's DUA presentation).
+For example: <vfattval delimiter=";" id="businessCategory"></vfattval> valueformat Identifies the format file specification for the individual values of a multi-valued attribute.
+The referenced format file specification is restricted to the following tags and arguments (all of which are described in detail elsewhere in this guide): VFAttName - all supported arguments allowed VFAttIcon - all supported arguments allowed VFAttType - all supported arguments allowed • VFAttVal - escval, width, preChar, postChar, dnformat, reference or path • VFQueryURI - id, escval, raw, scope The referenced format specification can also include optional format directives (see page 74).
+For example, the directive format directives (see page 74).

-delimiter

-Identifies a delimiter character that overrides the default set for an attribute (see the ViewDS Management Agent help topic View or modify an attribute's DUA presentation).

-<VFAttVal id='businessCategory' delimiter=';'>

-valueformat.

-Identifies the format file specification for the individual values of a multi-valued attribute.
-The referenced format file specification is restricted to the following tags and arguments (all of which are described in detail elsewhere in this guide):

-- VFAttName all supported arguments allowed

-- VFAttIcon all supported arguments allowed

-- VFAttType all supported arguments allowed

-- VFAttVal escval, width, preChar, postChar, dnformat, reference Or path

-- VFQueryURI id, escval, raw, scope

-The referenced format specification can also include optional format directives (see page 70).
 For example, the directive FirstValue allows the first value of a multi-valued attribute to be formatted differently to subsequent values.

-reference